 I have previously described how to render DAZ Studio Scenes without DAZ Studio.
 This is done by rendering to a RIB File (RenderMan Interface Bytestream), using the standalone 3Delight Studio to create the final render.
 The procedure frees DAZ Studio up and allows you to work on your next scene without having to wait for the render to finish.

-I’ve been looking for ways to transfer such RIB files to another computer which does not have the content or even DAZ Studio installed, and I think I’ve found one!
+I generally use Xender for PC for my file transfer needs, but I’ve been looking for ways to transfer such RIB files to another computer which does not have the content or even DAZ Studio installed, and I think I’ve found another one!

 When used as described in my previous article, DAZ Studio creates a RIB file that references temporary files as well files on the local system.
 Neither of those can be used on a different computer because they most certainly don’t exist.
 This means your render will likely be missing a few textures.